-How the Connection Between the Gut and Brain Affect Your Health and Well-Being
+How the Connection Between the Gut and Brain Affect Your Health and Well-Being in Schaumburg IL

 Everyone knows the terms 'gut-wrenching', 'butterflies in the stomach', or 'going with your gut'.
 Part of the reason these terms exist in the language is that humans know instinctively that there is a connection between the gut and the brain.
-Lombard IL chiropractors know that scientists have proved that a troubled intestine can send signals to the brain, just as a troubled brain can send signals to the gut.
+Schaumburg IL chiropractors know that scientists have proved that a troubled intestine can send signals to the brain, just as a troubled brain can send signals to the gut.

 Medical researchers now know beyond doubt that there's an intimate link between the gastrointestinal (GI) tract and the brain.
 That's why many digestive disorders can also be linked to your emotional states, such as when you experience anxiety, stress, or depression.
 While there are many other factors that cause GI tract problems, stress has definitely been found to cause stomach upset, even when there isn't another physical cause.
 How does this work?